gitextensions/GitExtensionsDoc/source/settings.rst

     Show tab for GPG information if available.

+  .. setting:: Show output history as tab (otherwise as panel)

+    The output displayed in the process dialog and the trace output is retained and shown in the output history.

+    - With this set, the output history is displayed in a tab in the lower pane of the :ref:`browse-repository` window.
+    - With this unset, the output history is displayed in a panel docked to the lower left corner of the :ref:`browse-repository` window.

+      The panel also uses some space of the file status list of the :ref:`browse-repository-tabs-diff` tab.

+      The panel height can be adapted using the splitter control of the :ref:`browse-repository-left-panel`.

+      The visibility of the panel can be toggled using the hotkey `Ctrl+9` (default value configurable in settings).
+The same hotkey focuses the output history.

+  .. setting:: Process history depth

+    The number of process and trace output to be retained in the process history.

+    0 disables the process history.

 .. settingspage:: Commit dialog

 This page contains settings for the Git Extensions :ref:`commit` dialog.
 Note that the dialog itself has further options.